ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

   * the day's profit (or loss) for that product.
   * the remaining inventory.

-## Optional

-All the user stories below are completely optional to implement for this exercise.

-### User Story #5: View a Summary Report

-#### Value

-As a Store Owner, I want to see a simple report summary of the Markdown plan.

-_Note: We want to see the results of the plan in terms of profit and loss._

-#### Acceptance Criteria
-* I should be able to see the detailed information about the product
-  * unique identifier
-  * description
-  * starting inventory

-* I should be able to see the following summary information for the Markdown plan:
-  * the total number number of units sold for the entire plan.
-  * the profit (or loss) for that product over the entire plan.
-  * the final remaining inventory (number of units) after all of the sales.

-### User Story #6: Maintain the Products Being Sold

-#### Value

-As a Store Owner, I want to be able to maintain (Create, Read, Update, Delete) a set of Products that I sell.

-#### Acceptance Criteria
-* For products I want to be able to set
-  * a unique human readable identifier (i.e. UPC)
-  * a description
-  * a cost (this is how much the product costs me as a store owner to manufacture or buy)

-### User Story #7: Ability to Set the Current Inventory Level

-#### Value

-As a Store Owner, I want to be able to set the current inventory of my products.

-#### Acceptance Criteria

-* For a selected product...
-  * I should be able to set and update the quanitity.
-  * If I enter a quantity of zero, assume that means it's out of stock.

 ## Helpful hints

 This exercise may seem rather lengthy to complete, but it boils down to a few basic concepts: